Back to Conference session list

 Graun i laip (‘land is life’): an indigenous non-governmental organisation’s campaign against a Chinese mine in Papua New Guinea

-I-Chang Kuo (The Australian National University)
+I-Chang Kuo (National Chengchi University)

 This paper shows how the Bismarck-Ramu group (BRG), an indigenous non-governmental organisation (NGO) in Papua New Guinea (PNG), is altering landowners’ perceptions of development.
 Reviewing research on the mining industry in PNG, different scholars have argued for examining how NGOs use a succession of campaigns to draw attention to specific mining projects.
 This paper fills the empirical gap by showing BRG’s stance during the interaction between local landowners and a Chinese multinational mining company.
 This paper comprises three sections.
 The first section depicts the establishment of BRG because of the failure of the global conservation program during the 1990s.
 The second section describes BRG’s use of social media and collaboration with other institutions in the campaign against the Chinese company and the PNG government’s approval of a deep-sea tailings facility to deal with mining waste in the 2000s.
 Finally, the third section discusses how BRG staff members conduct training to enable participants to make differences between ‘traditional’ and Western development models and emphasise the critical role of land in preserving their livelihoods and cultural identities.
 This paper concludes by arguing that BRG has been critical to enabling locals to be self-reliant rather than depending on the government or outsiders to educate them on building their communities through their encounters with international investors.